Curriculum Detail

 Prerequisite: Spanish III

-This course will continue to develop the student's communication skills in Spanish through an in-depth study of advanced grammar structures.
-Students will also explore the cultures of the Spanish speaking world through an extensive reading of well known authors of Spain, Latin America and the United States.
+This course will continue to develop the students’ communication skills in Spanish through an in-depth review of the Spanish grammatical structures learned at previous levels.
+This course intends to further develop students’ proficiency through communicative methods.
+Students will also explore the cultures of the Spanish-speaking world through an engagement with a variety of authentic texts — articles, podcasts, films, poems, short stories, etc. — from Spain, Latin America and the United States.
 The class will be conducted entirely in Spanish and will emphasize student participation through class discussions, individual and group presentations and projects, and frequent writing.
+Prerequisite: Spanish III or departmental placement.

 • Spanish Topics: Cultura